 If you encounter a problem while installing, registering or operating this product, please make sure that you have read the documentation.
-If you cannot resolve the issue, contact your supplier or Gemalto Customer Support.
-Gemalto Customer Support operates 24 hours a day, 7 days a week.
+If you cannot resolve the issue, please contact your supplier or Gemalto support.
+Gemalto support operates 24 hours a day, 7 days a week.
 Your level of access to this service is governed by the support plan arrangements made between Gemalto and your organization.
 Please consult this support plan for further information about your entitlements, including the hours when telephone support is available to you.